mit-han-lab/bevfusion/README.md

 python setup.py develop
 ```

-You can then create a symbolic link to the `/dataset` directory.
-Please make sure that `data/nuscenes` contains the nuScenes dataset.
+You can then create a symbolic link `data` to the `/dataset` directory in the docker.

 ### Data Preparation